learn-co-curriculum/axi-elevate-intro-to-python/README.md

 ## What Can Python Do?

-In the first two phases of the program, you used JavaScript primarily for one
-thing: to build **client-side** web applications that run in the browser.
-While it's true that you can use JavaScript to create other kinds of programs as well thanks to Node, we've stayed true to the original intent of the language by using it for frontend development.
+Throughout this course, you used JavaScript primarily for one thing: to build **client-side** web applications that run in the browser.
+While it's true that you can use JavaScript to create other kinds of programs as well thanks to Node, we've stayed true to the original intent of the language by using it for front end development.

 Building web applications in JavaScript means we have all kinds of great tools at our disposal thanks to working in the browser environment.
 We can: